UniversalDependencies/docs/_hy/introduction.md

 [Github repository](https://github.com/UniversalDependencies/UD_Armenian/)

 UD_Armenian is based on the ՀայՇտեմ - ArmTDP-East dataset (version 1.0), a mix of random sentences sampled from different sources and representing different genres and domains, released in several formats (local on-line newspaper and journal articles, contemporary fiction), originally annotated by a team led by Marat M. Yavrumyan at the Yerevan State University.
 The annotation scheme was developed in according to the UD guidelines.
+All data were checked manually.
 The tokenization and POS-tagging process was carried out through alternating steps of automatic scripting and manual revision in the YerevaNN research lab (led by Hrant H. Khachatrian).

-UD_Armenian comprises --- sentences and --- tokens.
+UD_Armenian comprises 564 sentences and 12216 tokens.
 Documentation is provided by Marat M. Yavrumyan and Anna S. Danielyan.

 The first preliminary release was issued in April 2018, for the CoNLL-2018 shared task.